mobilemind/js2uri/README.md

-# grunt-js2uri
+# js2uri

-Convert a JavaScript file to a `javascript:` URI from grunt.
+grunt plugin to convert a JavaScript file to a `javascript:` URI.

 ## Example
 The code